-The elephants that were once used for the logging industry in Thailand, were put to work and have been utilised for elephant trekking in Phuket and across other parts of Thailand.
+The elephants that were once used for the logging industry in Thailand, were put to work and have been utilised for elephant trekking in Phuket and across other parts of Thailand for years.

-Unfortunately there are elephant camps that do not treat their elephants very well.
-Some elephants don't receive the proper care or enough food that they require and they are sometimes mistreated.
+Unfortunately, there were elephant camps that did not treat their elephants very well.
+Some elephants did not receive the proper care or enough food and they were sometimes mistreated.

-Tourism provides one of the few ways elephants and their handlers can make a living and thankfully things are starting to change with the increase in elephant sanctuaries in Phuket life for the elephants is improving.
+Tourism still provides one of the few ways elephants and their handlers can make a living and thankfully with the increase in ethical elephant sanctuaries in Phuket life for the elephants is improving.

-Elephant sanctuaries are a great alternative to elephant trekking in Phuket, and we would encourage visitors to visit an Elephant Sanctuary over an elephant trek.
+Elephant sanctuaries are a great alternative to elephant trekking in Phuket, and we would like to encourage travellers to visit one of

-If you would like to visit the Elephant Jungle Sanctuary contact our friends at Easy Day Thailand to ensure that you choose a reputable elephant camp to visit.
+If you would like to visit the Elephant Jungle Sanctuary contact our friends at Easy Day Thailand.

 If you enjoyed this article and found it helpful for your travels in Phuket, let us know by following us on Facebook.